-- Definition and preparation of a Pilot Project for sustainable mobility in the city.
+- Definition and preparation of a Pilot Project which aims to improve sustainable mobility in the city.
 The project improves public spaces in the Eje de Galeano to guarantee pedestrian flux and accessibility. - Definition and preparation of a project to improve mobility on the 10 de Octobre corridor, Havana